Face Mask Requirements

 Maintain social distancing and wear a face mask in public

 Stay at least 6 feet (about 2 arms’ length) from other people and wear a face mask in public.
-It is the law in Michigan.

 Why?
 When someone coughs or sneezes, they spray small liquid droplets from their nose or mouth which may contain virus.
 If you are too close, you can breathe in the droplets, including the COVID-19 virus if the person coughing has the disease.